aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/chart-rendering/_index.md

 ## **Supported Chart Types for Rendering**

 There are a few chart types that are currently not supported for rendering.
-Such chart types contain **N** in the **Supported** column of below table.
+Such chart types contain **N** in the **Supported** column of the table below.

 |**Chart type**|**Chart sub-type**|**Supported**|
 | :- | :- | :- |